sherman-jordan/pf2e-visioner/Actions.md

 Once the `Start Sneak` button is clicked, the player may move their token.
 While the sneak movement is in progress, an effect on the token informs the player and GM that the token is Foundry-Invisible to all other players.
 This applies both to allies and opposition.
 Once the sneak is completely resolved the token will reappear to players according to its Visioner visibility state.

-**The Visioner callout disappears to the player, but changes for the GM as follows:**
+**Once the player clicks `Begin Sneak`, their callout changes to remind them to tell the GM when their movement is complete.
+For the GM, the callout changes as follows:**

 ![Modified Sneak GM Callout](images/actions/sneak_gm_chat_2.png)